MarcoForte/FBA_Matting/README.md

 ## Prediction
 We provide a script `demo.py` and jupyter notebook which both give the foreground, background and alpha predictions of our model.
 The test time augmentation code will be made availiable soon.
+In the torchscript notebook we show how to convert the model to torchscript.
 #### In this [video](https://www.youtube.com/watch?v=gl1XOAuMckM) I demonstrate how to create a trimap in Pinta/Paint.NET.